Digital Markets Act Has Big Implications for Online “Gatekeepers” in the EU

 Periodic penalty payments can be up to 5% of average daily turnover, and the DMA can also apply "additional remedies".
 These are undefined except that they would need to be proportionate to any systematic infringements.
 They could include forcing the break-up of a gatekeeper company.

 We won't know for sure until 2024 which companies will be designated as gatekeepers, nor will it be clear exactly how the EU DMA will interact with state-level equivalents and other EU regulations that it appears to contradict.
-But given the scale of the EU's recent fine against Facebook for GDPR breaches, nobody should underestimate the potential of the Digital Markets Act to disrupt online business in the EU - for better or for worse.
+However, given the scale of the EU's recent fine against Facebook for GDPR breaches, nobody should underestimate the potential of the Digital Markets Act to disrupt online business in the EU - for better or for worse.

 What is the UK equivalent of the Digital Markets Act?

-The UK government has recently released the highly anticipated Digital Markets, Competition and Consumers Bill, which introduces a new ex-ante regime for digital markets through proposed modifications to UK competition law and strengthened consumer protection.
+The UK government has recently released the highly anticipated Digital Markets, Competition, and Consumers Bill, which introduces a new ex-ante regime for digital markets through proposed modifications to UK competition law and strengthened consumer protection.
 The bill, presented on April 25, 2023, is the UK's equivalent of the European Commission's Digital Markets Act and is expected to regulate the conduct of major technology firms once implemented.

 Previous